jvsena42/LuckyHash/README.md

 ## 🪙 Inspiration

-Las Vegas — the city of bright lights, jackpots, and second chances — was the perfect backdrop for **HashPot**.
-We were inspired by the idea of turning idle devices and entertainment time into a shot at winning, combining the thrill of the **lottery** with the steady pulse of **Bitcoin mining**.
+Las Vegas — the city of bright lights and jackpots — was the perfect backdrop for **HashPot**.
+I was inspired by the idea of turning idle devices and entertainment time into a shot at winning, combining the thrill of the **lottery** with the steady pulse of **Bitcoin mining**.

 > Imagine watching your favorite TV show while your screen quietly mines in the background — and suddenly, you hit a lucky block.
 That’s HashPot.